jlambdev/jlambdev.github.io/docs/index.md

-# Testing the new site
+# Index

-Using a markdown file instead of HTML
+Using a markdown file instead of HTML.